-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today regarding news that the White House plans to propose extensive cuts to the Office of National Drug Control Policy:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement on President Trump’s announcement that he plans to declare the opioid crisis a national emergency:

-WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement today after voting yes to pass the American Health Care Act:
+WASHINGTON – U.S. Representative Evan Jenkins (R-W.Va.) issued the following statement after the Senate’s healthcare vote:

 In The News

 Legislation that will fast track federal funding for critical highway infrastructure projects in West Virginia and Virginia, including the King Coal Highway and the Coalfields Expressway, has been signed into law by President Barack Obama.

 RONCEVERTE — About 500 babies are delivered at Greenbrier Valley Medical Center (GVMC) each year.
 Three years ago, 19 percent of babies born suffered from Neonatal Abstinence Syndrome or NAS.

 That’s about 100 babies each year who suffer the effects of withdrawal from being exposed to drugs in the womb, officials said Friday.